MiEc09/MiEc09/README.md

 - 👋 Hi, I’m @MiEc09
-- 👀 I’m interestet i everything around Hardware ans Software
+- 👀 I’m interestet in everything around Hardware and Software
 - 📄 I don't have any plans for the future curently except finishing school
 - 📫 How to reach me: micheleckes@proton.me